Introduction Message

 General Medicine

 The General Medicine Department at TTSH provides training in a wide variety of undifferentiated case presentations.
-Here, the PGY1 doctor will learn to manage patients in a comprehensive and holistic manner.
+As a PGY1, you will learn to manage patients in a comprehensive and holistic manner.
 You will also gain the ability to obtain information, arrive at correct diagnoses in a timely manner, and institute appropriate management plans.

 General Surgery

-The General Surgery Department is one of the only few true generalist departments where every specialist still pursues general surgery aside from subspecialist interests; hence case diversity is assured.
-Through structured teaching and academic activities, the PGY1 doctor will gain exposure to the basics of surgical care in general surgery, surgical critical care, hepatobiliary surgery, colorectal surgery, trauma surgery, breast and endocrine surgery, upper gastrointestinal and bariatric surgery, vascular surgery, laparoscopic and endoscopic surgery, and surgical oncology.
+The General Surgery Department is one of the only few true generalist departments where every specialist still pursues general surgery aside from subspecialist interests, hence case diversity is assured.
+Through structured teaching and academic activities, the PGY1 will gain exposure to the basics of surgical care in general surgery, surgical critical care, hepatobiliary surgery, colorectal surgery, trauma surgery, breast and endocrine surgery, upper gastrointestinal and bariatric surgery, vascular surgery, laparoscopic and endoscopic surgery, surgical oncology, and have the chance to rotate through the urology department.

 Orthopaedic Surgery

-Under the Orthopaedic Surgery rotation, the PGY1 doctor is given progressive responsibility for the care of patients under the supervision of faculty members.
-You will also attain a good grounding in the areas of geriatric medicine, rehabilitation, physiotherapy, and hand surgery, which are crucial elements of Orthopaedic Surgery training.
+Under the Orthopaedic Surgery rotation, PGY1s are given progressive responsibility for the care of patients under the supervision of faculty members.
+You will also obtain good grounding in the areas of orthogeriatric peri-operative management, rehabilitation, physiotherapy, and hand surgery, which are crucial elements of Orthopaedic Surgery training.

 Programme Faculty